-1 kg has been used in the project as the functional unit.
+In life cycle assessment and carbon footprint studies, the emissions are expressed in relation to a defined reference base, a so-called functional unit.
+1 kg has been used in the project as that functional unit.
 Climate change, in all cases, is expressed in carbon dioxide equivalents/kg eatable food and thus includes the total climate impact of all GHGs (not just carbon dioxide).
-For example, meat and fish are recalculated as bone free product.
-If exceptions occur (e.g. egg with shell) they are clearly described in the product name.
+For example, meat and fish are recalculated as bone-free products.
+If exceptions occur (e.g. egg with shell), they are clearly described in the product name.

-As for the system boundary, climate impact is covered up to the raw material processing in industry.
+The scope of the climate data covers all steps of producing the food item up to and including the processing in the industry.
 The transport from the industry, possibly through wholesale enterprises, to the organization that will cook the meal is not included.
 Exceptions are made for imported products where generally assumed transport impact is added to the current climate data.
-In some cases, international climate data is assumed to represent a Swedish production (when Swedish data are not available); here, production has been set as taking place in Sweden so that no transport impact has been added.
+In some cases, international climate data are assumed to represent a Swedish production (when Swedish data are not available); here, production has been set as taking place in Sweden so that no transport impact has been added.
 Similarly, Swedish climate data formed the basis for some cases of Europe-based production, and in these cases the transport impact was included.

 Cooking energy is excluded from some climate data, based on the knowledge that it is the production of raw materials, through farming or fishing, which accounts for the vast majority of a product's environmental impact.
-For cooked products such as roast meat / fish, steamed rice etc., they were recalculated through how much "noncooked raw material" corresponds to 1 kg cooked product.
-The different methods of food preparation yield varying climate effects as boiling can lower the climate impact through water take up and thus a lower concentration of the food, while frying can yield a higher climate impact due to water loss.
+For cooked products such as roast meat/fish, steamed rice etc., they were recalculated according to how much "non-cooked raw material" corresponds to 1 kg cooked product.
+The different methods of food preparation yield varying climate effects as boiling can lower the climate impact through water take-up and thus a lower concentration of the food, while frying can yield a higher climate impact due to water loss.

 Packaging of food commodities are not included in the climate data either.
 This choice of method has been made since this target group mostly uses large pack packaging when cooking a large number of meals.
-Most of the studies that the climate data are based on have considered consumer packaging, which gives a misleading high proportion of packaging per kg of food compared to large packs.
+Most of the studies that the climate data are based on have considered consumer packaging, which yields a misleading high proportion of packaging per kg of food compared to large packs.
 There may be a few exceptions in the SP FB climate database where the package has not been excluded due to aggregated climate data.